 When I’m not hiding in a dark lab, I also love rollerskating, making crafts and gaming.

-I make and test optical fibres.
+My Work: I make and test optical fibres.
 Imagine tiny craft projects with hot glass and lasers!

 I design, make and test optical fibres.
 These are thin, long strands of very pure glass, typically about the size of human hair, that guide light across extremely long distances.